t-regx/T-Regx/CONTRIBUTING.md

   with logic as low as possible.

   Rules:
+  - There should be as little tests in this category as possible (preferably 1 per functionality).
+More throughout testcases should be in `Unit` or `Feature`.
   - If possible, any dependencies should be real instances, instead of fakes.
 If instantiating becomes too complicated, occasional fakes are allowed, to make tests easier to read and edit.